 Our Greeley, CO, child custody lawyer knows from experience that many marriages ending in divorce can result in challenging child custody negotiations.
 Divorce negotiations can be complex and difficult, but when the divorce involves children, the negotiations become even more complex.
 Determining which parent your children will live with primarily could cause significant disagreements, let alone affect how a visitation schedule will be structured.

 We will take your desires for your children’s future into account when we develop our strategy.
 The safety and needs of your children are a primary concern and we take these matters seriously.
 Trust that we will work toward a custody agreement that reflects those concerns.
 Our past clients know how hard we worked for them and their needs.
 You can rest assured that we will provide the same level of detail and attention to your case.
-Contact The Cossitt Law Firm as soon as possible at 970-488-1887 for a review of your case.
+Contact The Cossitt Law Firm as soon as possible for a review of your case.

 Some law firms try to handle many different aspects of the law, choosing to tackle a wide range of cases, rather than focusing on a particular area.
 Unfortunately, they often end up being a jack of all trades, but a master of none of them.
 This will not be the case when you hire our family law lawyer to handle your child custody negotiations.
 At The Cossitt Law Firm, we focus only on family law.
 This gives our team a high level of experience in helping families achieve the outcomes they seek.
 Find out how we can help you, too.